Agreement and Statistical Efficiency in Bayesian Perception Models: Further discussions and future research directions

-Our work naturally leads to a number of fascinating future research directions: \begin{itemize} \item It is natural to ask what is the convergence rate of the sampling models studied here. \item To what extent can the result be extended if instead of exact sampling from the posterior some approximate sampling is used?
+Our work naturally leads to a number of fascinating future research directions: \begin{itemize} \item It is natural to ask what is the convergence rate of the sampling models studied here.
+For example, how does the speed of convergence depend on the topology of the graph $G$?
+This is a very interesting question that is currently out of reach: in the Gaussian model (cf. Example \ref{eg:gaussian}), we compute the posterior \textit{exactly} in Appendix \ref{sec:gaussian}.
+Even for the simplest case where $G$ is a single edge, the convergence rate of the recursion (see Lemma \ref{lem:gaussian}) is highly non-trivial.
+We report the numerical simulation in Appendix \ref{subsec:numerical}, and empirically observe that, as one might expect, when $G$ is the clique, the speed of converge is faster than when $G$ is a cycle. \item To what extent can the result be extended if instead of exact sampling from the posterior some approximate sampling is used?
 The study of approximate Bayesian inference includes many such approximations, see e.g.~\cite{GeHoTe:15} and it is fascinating to explore to what extent do our results carry over these models. \item A large body of experimental research supports sampling models or ``probability matching".
 It is fascinating to design an experiment to test if sampling models are good model of human interaction of multiple individuals who communicate with each other. \end{itemize}